brewswain/code-challenge-trpc-s3-aerial-ops/README.md

 - [x] Fix Vercel build -- ~~It just requires some .env setup, but isn't worth fixing until I begin wiring up backend functionality.~~ Fixed

+#### Feedback fixes

+---

+- [x] You manually handle time display.
+You should use dayjs or moments.js
+- [x] The website doesn't scroll down after submitting a message (although there seems to be code to do that)
+- [x] your code does not support optimistic updates, although the feature seems to work on yoru webiste
+- [ ] You use console.log / alert for errors.
+You should probably display the error back to the user; you may have to return a value in trpc and then figure out a way to display that error.

+---

 ## Work Summary

 ### Jan 26th, 2023